-For purposes of HCaTS, eligible users are identified as OCOs.
-Only an authorized user, who is a delegated OCO, may solicit, award, and administer a task order under HCaTS contracts.
-In order to qualify as an authorized user, a duly warranted Contracting Officer of the Federal government, as defined in FAR Section 2.101 or an eligible user as prescribed in GSA Order ADM 4800.2H, Eligibility to Use GSA Sources of Supply and Services, in good standing, shall have received a Delegation of Procurement Authority (DPA) from the HCaTS CO or HCaTS representative that is delegated by the HCaTS CO to issue DPAs.
+The OCOs are the authorized user and exclusive Government official with actual authority to solicit, award, administer, and/or modify a task order under HCaTS contracts.
+In order to qualify as an authorized user, a duly warranted Contracting Officer of the Federal government, as defined in FAR Section 2.101, or an eligible user as prescribed in GSA Order ADM 4800.2H, Eligibility to Use GSA Sources of Supply and Services, shall attend a HCaTS Delegation of Procurement Authority (DPA) training and receive a HCaTS DPA certificate signed by HCaTS CO.